 Former Goldman Sachs exec Leon Cooperman super hates Elizabeth Warren, and he spends a lot of time on TV saying so.

-Wall Street billionaires and banking honchos in general hate Warren, not only because she’s proposed a wealth tax, but because she has been extremely effective in calling out their malfeasance in Senate hearings, etc., so this is unsurprising.
+Wall Street billionaires and banking honchos in general hate Warren, not only because she’s proposed a wealth tax, but because she has been extremely effective in calling them out for being greedy scumbags in Senate hearings, etc., so their dislike of her is unsurprising.

 Leon Cooperman has an estimated fortune of $3.2 billion, and he is also a very credibly alleged cheat who had to pay insider trading fines and penalties of $4,947,139 (including $1,759,049 in “disgorgement of ill-gotten gains”) to the SEC in May 2017.

 How such a person would consider himself fit to hold forth on politics, or public matters of any kind, is a mystery.
 An even bigger mystery is why CNBC would give him a platform, whence he recently yelled at Senator Warren, and literally wept—either at the thought of having to pay more taxes, or out of sheer patriotism. (“I care.”)